The Supreme Court assessed whether Part XIV of the Finance Act, 2017 - pertaining to tribunals - was unconstitutionally

-Further, the petitioners argue that Part XIV of the Act violates certain basic features of the Constitution, namely the independence of the judiciary and the separation of powers.
-They have requested the Court to declare Part XIV of Finance Act, 2017 as ultra vires Articles 14, 21, 50 and 323B of the Constitution.
-One of the petitions filed by the Revenue Bar Association states that the delegation of critical aspects affecting independence of tribunals is arbitrary.
+Further, the petitioners argued that Part XIV of the Act violates certain basic features of the Constitution, namely the independence of the judiciary and the separation of powers.
+They requested the Court to declare Part XIV of Finance Act, 2017 as ultra vires Articles 14, 21, 50 and 323B of the Constitution.
+One of the petitions filed by the Revenue Bar Association stated that the delegation of critical aspects affecting independence of tribunals is arbitrary.

-Finally, the petitioners have also challenged the provisions under Part XIV of the Act in view of the decision of the Constitution Bench in Madras Bar Association v.
+Finally, the petitioners also challenged the provisions under Part XIV of the Act in view of the decision of the Constitution Bench in Madras Bar Association v.
 Union of India (2010).
-The 5 Judge Bench in Madras Bar Association held that though the legislature can legislate which disputes will be decided by courts and which disputes will be decided by tribunals, this legislation is subject to constitutional limitations.
+The 5 Judge Bench in Madras Bar Association had held that though the legislature can legislate which disputes will be decided by courts and which disputes will be decided by tribunals, this is subject to constitutional limitations.
 The Bench held that such legislation cannot encroach upon the independence of the judiciary and must respect the principles of the rule of law and the separation of powers.
 It held that if tribunals are to be vested with judicial power hitherto vested in or exercised by courts, such tribunals should possess the independence, security and capacity associated with courts.

 In Madras Bar Association (2010), the Bench made observation on when tribunals can include technical non-judicial members.
-It stated that if a tribunals is intended to serve an area which requires specialised knowledge or expertise, technical members in addition to judicial members should be allowed.
+It stated that if a tribunal is intended to serve an area which requires specialised knowledge or expertise, technical members in addition to judicial members should be allowed.
 However, it emphasised that when a category of cases is transferred from the courts to the tribunals merely to either expedite cases, then there is no need for non-judicial technical member.
 It emphasised that in such non-technical tribunals, only members of the judiciary should be the Presiding Officers/Members.

 2) Was the Finance Act erroneously passed as a Money Bill under the special procedure listed in Article 109 of the Constitution?

 3) Do sections 182, 183, 184 and 185 of the Finance Act dilute the independence of the judiciary?
 Should they be struck down?